José María Obaldía

+Life and career

+Obaldía was born in Treinta y Tres on 16 August 1925.
 His poems have been sung by several important Uruguayan singers, such as Los Olimareños, Teresita Minetti, Los del Yerbal, Wilson Prieto, Ricardo Comba, etc.

-He presided over the National Academy of Uruguay (1999-2003).
+Obaldía presided over the National Academy of Uruguay from 1999 to 2003.

-He is the father of communicator María Inés Obaldía.
+Obaldía died aged 99, on 16 July 2025.
+He was the father of television presenter María Inés Obaldía.